Ruslan-B/FFmpeg.AutoGen/README.md

 - on Windows:
 Native ffmpeg binaries are pre bundled in the repository.
-The binaries source from [Zeranoe FFmpeg](http://ffmpeg.zeranoe.com/builds/).
+The x64 binaries source from [Zeranoe FFmpeg](http://ffmpeg.zeranoe.com/builds/).
 Please check to example project it shows how specify path to libraries.
+In case you need x86 binaries, feel free to use same source.

 - on OS X:
 Install ffmpeg via [MacPorts](http://www.macports.org):